shtse8/FireSchema/README.md

   // Get a typed collection reference final usersCollection = UsersCollection(firestore);
+  final String bobId = 'some-bob-id'; // Assume we have an ID

   try {
-    // Add a new user (using the generated data class) final newUser = UsersData(
+    // Add a new user (using the generated data class constructor)
+    // Only fields required in schema AND without a defaultValue are required here. final newUser = UsersData(
       displayName: 'Bob',
       email: 'bob@example.com',
-      // createdAt will be null unless handled by serverTimestamp logic (TODO in template)
+      // createdAt is optional (has serverTimestamp default)
+      // isActive is optional (has boolean default)
       age: 42,
-      isActive: true,
       tags: ['alpha'],
       settings: {'theme': 'system'},
-      // primaryAddressRef: // Assign a DocumentReference<AddressesData>
     );
-    final newUserRef = await usersCollection.add(newUser);
+    // The add method handles applying serverTimestamp if createdAt is null final newUserRef = await usersCollection.add(newUser);
     print('Added user with ID: ${newUserRef.id}');